Why High-Tech PR is Such a Disappointment

 However, the effective use of public relations services requires that the

-high-tech executive be somewhat of an ‘expert’ buyer of those services.
+savvy technology executive be somewhat of an ‘expert’ buyer of those services.
 They

 have to know what capabilities they are looking for to helpthem use public